-How to hit Ni-Chome: a guide to Tokyo's gay town 新宿二丁目
+How to hit Ni-Chome: a guide to Tokyo's gay town ゲイ新宿２丁目

-You've just come to Tokyo, you're passing through Tokyo, you've just come out in Tokyo, you're er curious' in Tokyo.
-Whatever it is, there's Shinjuku Ni-Chome (knee-cho-may: "Shinjuku block no.2").
+You've just come to Tokyo, you're passing through Tokyo, you've just come out in Tokyo, you're "curious" in Tokyo - whatever it is, there's Shinjuku Ni-Chome (knee-cho-may: "Shinjuku block no.2").

 Not even 10 minutes walk from the east side of Shinjuku station, 2-Chome is as unremarkable from the outside as any Japanese street block or, for that matter, any 175cm Japanese boy in trainers, flak jacket, T-shirt, denim and sharp hair.